riceissa/issarice.com/wiki/product-reviews.md

 - i've noticed that the 'U' key requires the key to be pressed more fully than on other keys. this is somewhat annoying since it's a pretty common letter and is not on the home row so i don't naturally press it very hard when typing.
+- not sure if this is a software or hardware problem, but there is no stereo mode in the Windows sound settings.
+This makes it harder to "stream" my audio during e.g. video calls or when I'm trying to record something (some software like OBS Studio are smart enough to be able to record both the desktop audio and the microphone, but even Audacity can't do both at once).
+- The outer rim around the screen is in a glossy black, which reveals fingerprints and other smudges.
+This is not too big of a problem because most of the time I am focusing on the screen rather than the outer rim.